My990813/Applied-Data-Science-Project-One/README.md

 2.11

-Project One DateNew.ipynb---Uploaded by Mengyan Li--Fix some mismatch in data(unify the date format to M-D-Y)
+Project One DateNew.ipynb---Uploaded by Mengyan Li--Fix some mismatch in data(unify the date format to M-D-Y) Dropping some data with incomplete dates (only contains month and year) Using strftime('%m-%d-%Y') to unify the format of the start date and the end date

 Project One New(1).ipynb---Uploaded by Mengyan Li--Remove outliers in review.csv and korean_drama.csv
+Building boxplot using the interquartile range removing any outliers above the upper limit and below the lower limit.

 UpdatedNew.csv---Uploaded by Mengyan Li--The cleaned version of korean_drama.csv by fixing the date and removing outliers